 If you don’t like waiting to use communal kitchens, Dolphins might just be the place for you.
 There’s not one, nor two, but SEVEN kitchens!
 And if you’d hope for more from a hostel than just multiple kitchens, 1. we don’t blame you and 2.
 Dolphins Beach House offers that!
 You can get free bodyboard and surfboard hire and even yoga classes at no extra cost!
 There’s a choice between a private room (great for couples) or a dorm.

-Best Cheap Hostel in Noosa – Nomads Noosa
+Best Cheap Hostel in Noosa – Noosa Flashpackers

 Best Hostel for Couples in Noosa – Halse Lodge

 - Shared Lounge

 - Excellent location

 When you’re travelling with your other half, you’ll want to avoid sharing a sweaty, noisy dorm when possible.
 But that doesn’t mean checking in to a hotel and losing out on the hostel vibe!
 Halse Lodge is in Noosa Heads, right by the main beach.
 And while you’ll be able to have complete privacy in your room, there’s a shared lounge and garden where you can chill out and chat to other travellers.
 If you’re too tired to talk after a busy day of exploring, you can at least rely on the evening entertainment to get you laughing!

 Single-use plastic bottles are a huge threat to Marine Life – Be a part of the solution and travel with a filter water bottle.

 The GRAYL GEOPRESS water bottle is the ONLY all-in-one filter water bottle setup you’ll need.
 Whether you need to purify the water from a hostel sink in Kathmandu or a stream trickle in the Andes, the Geopress has got you covered.